CESSNA 320 “SKYKNIGHT”€

 Key Takeaways:

-• The Cessna Skyknight (Model 320) was developed as a higher-performance, heavier version of the Cessna 310, primarily utilizing supercharged engines for increased capability.
+• The Cessna Skyknight (Model 320) was designed as a heavier, higher-performance variant of the Cessna 310, featuring supercharged engines that enabled efficient operation at higher altitudes and an almost 17% greater cruise speed.

 See a mistake?
 Contact us.